Hot Media

 Substack has become more important than the iconic publications I grew up with e.g., Chris Hedges, Matt Taiibi, Caitlin Johnstone and their brethren are indispensable.

 The Military Summary Channel and Moon of Alabama provide more insight into that war than corporate-funded think tanks.
-Via an email conversation, I realised that a Naked Capitalism founder is Russo-biased but her writing is excellent, and her esteemed guest writers and aggregation service are invaluable.
+Naked Capitalism’s esteemed guest writers and aggregation service are invaluable.
 Scott Horton, an anti-war activist, may be my favourite political podcaster.

 Then there are the servants of oligarchy…